chrisbroski/supportyourlocal/README.md

 Admin key in .env (for backups and troubleshooting)

+## Features for next version

+Get rid of the "header" include crap, but add a "head" include crap with Title and other meta-data.

 Auto login after password change or set

-Song media should be an array that includes media type (Spotify, mp3, etc.) a URL, description, and credits.

-Get rid of the "header" include crap, but add a "head" include crap with Title and other meta-data.

-## Features for next version

 Add list to side of update (single) edit pages too, if width sufficient (otherwise hide)

 All https

-Image upload
+### Image upload

 * optimization
 * resize: thumbnail, medium, large, and original
 * Monitor max storage
+* Add to photo data: size and dimensions

 Add venmo/etc. pay information.

+### Sub-Array Data

 Make separate page for sub-arrays (like track listing) Adding URL media links should end up working the same way.

+Song media should be an array that includes media type (Spotify, mp3, etc.) a URL, description, and credits.

 Add 0 to infinite media - audio, video to songs and releases.
 Add 0 to infinte album art to a release.